Animated stretch preview.

 - Improves back-of-leg mobility while keeping the pelvis supported.

-- Use a wall, chair, strap, block, pillow, or towel if support makes the position calmer.
+- Use a wall, chair, strap, block, pillow, or towel if a little support makes the position calmer.

-Common mistakes
+Common mistakes to avoid

 - Locking the knee hard or rounding aggressively to reach further.

-- Bouncing, yanking, or trying to make the stretch feel intense immediately.
+- Bouncing, yanking, or trying to force the stretch to feel intense right away.

-- Ignoring numbness, tingling, dizziness, sharp pain, or joint pinching.
+- Ignoring numbness, tingling, dizziness, sharp pain, or joint pinching instead of backing off.

 - Skip or modify this stretch if it reproduces sharp pain, numbness, tingling, dizziness, or symptoms that travel away from the stretched area.